 All actions and strategies for this goal were implemented as intended.
-For 3.3, we invested more of our Campus Supervisor and other Leadership Team time to ensuring the student culture experience and response to behavior was positive and a priority this year.
+For 3.3, we invested more of Leadership Team/AP time to ensuring the student culture experience and response to behavior was positive and a priority this year.
 Any variances in expenses were due to factors such as personnel changes/mid-year vacancies and pandemic impact in the Spring.